kaylakyle/smart-contract-web-3.0/client/README.md

-The React Compiler is not enabled on this template because of its impact on dev &
+The React Compiler is not enabled on this template because of

 ## Expanding the ESLint configuration